 The evidence shows, and much research conducted over many years clearly illustrates this, that babies come into the world without a developed central nervous system.
 A great deal of data demonstrates that close contact with the mother during the critical first three years of life (and especially the first year) supports a healthy development of the baby’s neurological system.

 How so?
 Because women transmit through their milk the hormone oxytocin, a critically important neurotransmitter produced by women, and not by men.
 In addition, the oxytocin produced by the mother, (oxytocin is also known as the “love hormone”), contributes to the creation of a special bond between baby and mother.
 This bond helps the healthy neurological development of the baby.

 This is not about “traditional values”

 So, here is the thing.
-The old-fashioned notion, in fact antiquated according to most, that women should be primarily good mothers and should spend a great of time with their babies, while embraced by those who support the “restoration” of traditional values and traditional families, (men go to work, women stay at home), has in fact true scientific backing.
+The old-fashioned notion, in fact antiquated according to most, that women should be primarily good mothers and should therefore spend a great of time with their babies, while embraced by those who support the “restoration” of traditional values and traditional families, (men go to work, women stay at home), has in fact true scientific backing.

 “Based on science, it is clear that, if you want to have healthy children, you should devote yourself entirely to them.
 This means that you should give up any plans to have a full-time job and a real career.
 You cannot have both”.

 Well, it does not have to be this way.
 In fact it should not be this way.